inferno-collection/Docs/docs/programs/creators.md

 :::note
 To receive the credit, you must directly refer the creator to us - this means putting them in contact with us, or vice versa.
-For example, simply suggesting the name of a creator without providing us with an introduction **does not** count.
+For example, simply suggesting the name of a creator without providing us with an introduction does not count as a referral for store credit.

 If you are unsure, please ask us ahead of time!
 :::